Skip to main content

 Gambling disorder is a behavioral addiction associated with impairments in value-based decision-making and cognitive control.
 These functions are thought to be regulated by dopamine within fronto-striatal circuits, but the role of altered dopamine neurotransmission in the etiology of gambling disorder remains controversial.
 Preliminary evidence suggests that increasing frontal dopamine tone might improve cognitive functioning in gambling disorder.
 We therefore examined whether increasing frontal dopamine tone via a single dose of the catechol-O-methyltransferase (COMT) inhibitor tolcapone would reduce risky choice in human gamblers.

-This course is based on the reading-based online article, Dopamine and Risky Decision-Making in Gambling Disorder created by Jan Peters, PhD and Taylor Vega in 2020.
+This course is based on the reading-based online article, Dopamine and Risky Decision-Making in Gambling Disorder created by Jan Peters, PhD et al in 2020.

 May/June 2020, 7(3) ENEURO.0461-19.2020 1–13 2020